 How CoreMobile Handles Surcharging

 CoreMobile includes an optional surcharging feature built into the app.
 It's off by default - you decide whether to turn it on, and you set the rate within the legal cap.
+You stay responsible for the bureaucratic steps above (state-law check, card-brand registration, signage).
+The app handles the operational mechanics:

 - Automatically detects the card type at the point of tap.
 Credit cards get the surcharge; debit, prepaid, and PIN-debit transactions do not.